GoogleChrome/web.dev/src/site/content/en/blog/reporting-api-migration/index.md

 If you've set up your own server as a reporting endpoint, or if you're developing or maintaining a report collector as a service, expect more traffic to that endpoint.

-Reports aren't batched with the Reporting API v1 as they are with the Reporting API v0.
+This is because reports aren't batched with the Reporting API v1 as they are with the Reporting API v0.
 Therefore, as application developers start migrating to the Reporting API v1, the **number of reports** will remain similar, but the **volume of requests** to the endpoint server will increase.